 I’m aware – as journalists often mention – that it does cost more to trade up.
 This isn’t because anyone’s being ripped off, but normally because the animal has lived a better-quality, longer life.
 Remember that you can trade up to higher-welfare meat and still buy the cheaper cuts, such as chicken thighs and minced meat.
 With clever buying skills and a slight reduction in your overall meat consumption, which is no bad thing, you can afford to improve on quality – double the pleasure.

 I feel even more passionate about organic or free-range eggs, and organic milk, yoghurt and butter – the trade-up cost is less, the welfare comparisons are dramatic and we use them a lot, so it makes sense.

-For ideas on how to incorporate eggs into your diet, have a look through these healthy egg recipes!
+For ideas on how to incorporate eggs into your diet and to learn more, have a look through these healthy egg recipes!

 VEGGIE & VEGAN DIETS